Donkey Kong Land Review

 Donkey Kong Country was a fun and popular platformer for the SNES, but not everyone thought it was great.
-Some people (possibly Mega Drive owners) said the game was in fact quite poor and any fans were deluded fools drawn to it for reasons other than gameplay – or, as Cranky Kong says, “put a few fancy graphics and some modern music in a game, and kids'll buy anything nowadays...”.
-His comments come in the instruction booklet for Donkey Kong Land, setting up the story as he challenges Kongs Donkey and Diddy to try a similar adventure on an 8-bit system.
-They agree, and after Cranky has contacted King K. Rool to steel the banana horde again, the duo set out for a new adventure.
+Some people (possibly Mega Drive / Genesis owners) said the game was in fact quite poor and any fans were deluded fools drawn to it for reasons other than gameplay – or, as Cranky Kong says, “put a few fancy graphics and some modern music in a game, and kids'll buy anything nowadays...”.
+His comments came in the original instruction booklet to Donkey Kong Land, setting up the story as he challenges Donkey Kong and Diddy to try a similar adventure on an 8-bit system.
+They agree, and after Cranky has contacted King K. Rool to steal the banana horde again, the duo set out for a new adventure.

-As per Cranky's challenge, the aim of the game is to work your way through over 30 levels, collecting bananas and defeating Kremlings.
-They are split across four worlds, with you having to face a boss at the end of each area.
-There's a variety of different locations in the game, some of which will seem familiar such as the jungle or underwater stages but there are also new places to visit.
-Sometimes you'll be running along a pirate ship or jumping across platforms in the clouds, whilst the final world sees you travel to the city for your platforming thrills.
+As per Cranky's challenge, the aim of the game is to work your way through over 30 levels, collecting bananas and defeating Kremlings; they're split across four worlds, with you having to face a boss at the end of each area.
+There's a variety of different locations in the game, some of which will seem familiar — such as the jungle or underwater stages — but there are also new places to visit.
+Sometimes you'll be running along a pirate ship or jumping across platforms in the clouds, whilst the final world sees you travel out of an ape's comfort zone for your platforming thrills.

 Audio-wise, the game features a few sound effects to accompany things like the breaking of barrels or collecting of bananas – the best one however is the springy sound when you bounce off the head of a foe.
-Special mention must must be made of the catchy music by David Wise and Graeme Norgate which captures the fun and adventure of the game whilst matching the theme of the stages.
-Though lacking the capabilities of the SNES sound chip, there are still quite a variety of sounds used here in what is some of the best music produced using the original Game Boy hardware.
+Special mention must must be made of the catchy music by David Wise and Graeme Norgate, which captures the fun and adventure of the game whilst matching the theme of the stages.
+Though it lacked the capabilities of the SNES sound chip, there are still quite a variety of sounds used here in what was some of the best music produced for the original Game Boy hardware.

 The game can be saved after any level assuming you've collected the four letters that spell out KONG.
 As you work through the game these letters get harder to find, but you can replay an earlier level to save if you are having trouble locating them on your current one.
+Alternatively you could use that standard Virtual Console feature: the nifty restore point.
 Your save file gives a percentage score, indicating how much of the game you've cleared.
-Getting to the end of the game and defeating King Krool will keep you entertained for a while, but the real challenge is trying to locate all the bonus areas within the levels to push up that score to 100%.
+Getting to the end of the game and defeating King K. Rool will keep you entertained for a while, but the real challenge is trying to locate all the bonus areas within the levels to push up that score to 100%.
 Even when you have found everything it's still fun to replay levels – although you'll have to make your way there on foot as neither Funky Kong or his Funky Flights service feature in the game.

-Going by the instruction book story, the idea that this game would prove Donkey Kong Country was more than just a pretty face is slightly flawed.
-Whilst visually it can't come close to the SNES title, by Game Boy standards these are definitely “fancy graphics”, but that doesn't really matter as fans can rejoice in what is basically an extra 34 levels of DKC.
-Tight controls and a variety of locations and enemies make for an enjoyable platformer, and add in the challenge of finding everything and Donkey Kong Land is a fun game that will keep players occupied for some time.
+Going by that instruction book story, the idea that this game would prove Donkey Kong Country was more than just a pretty face is demonstrated rather nicely.
+Whilst visually it can't come close to the SNES title, by Game Boy standards these are definitely “fancy graphics”, and that doesn't really matter as fans can rejoice in what is basically an extra 34 levels of DKC.
+Tight controls and a variety of locations and enemies make for an enjoyable platformer.
+Add in the challenge of finding everything and Donkey Kong Land is a fun game that will keep players occupied for some time.